dotnet/runtime/src/coreclr/src/ToolBox/superpmi/readme.md

 (On Linux, use `libclrjit.so` and `libsuperpmi-shim-collector.so`.
 On Mac, use `libclrjit.dylib` and `libsuperpmi-shim-collector.dylib`.)

+Note that the `superpmi-shim-collector.dll` must live in the same directory as the `coreclr.dll` (or libcoreclr.so on Linux) that will be invoked when running .NET Core.
+This will normally be a `Core_Root` directory, since you must create such a directory to be able to run .NET Core applications (such as by using the `corerun` tool).

+If you want to collect using an official .NET Core build, you will need to build a matching set of superpmi binaries, and copy `superpmi-shim-collector.dll` to the correct directory.
+This option has not been tested (as far as I know).

 Then, cause the JIT to compile some code.
 Do one or more of:
 1. Run a managed scenario.
 2. Run managed code tests.